 Shepherd’s Pie with Taro

-There’s absolutely many purple fruits and vegetables you can make, be it a slaw, into hummus or even a vegetarian curry with eggplants.
+There are absolutely many purple fruits and vegetables you can make, be it a slaw, into hummus or even a vegetarian curry with eggplants.
 Happy experimenting, good luck and eat more purple!
 What are your favorite purple foods?
 Leave a comment below and share your thoughts!